rubenDTD/urlshortener/README.md

 * `ShortUrlProperties`: a handy way to extend data about a short url
 * `Click`: the minimum data captured when a redirection is logged
 * `ClickProperties`: a handy way to extend data about a click
+* `CsvResponse`: a handy way to extend data about the processed urls from a csv

 ## Delivery

 The above functionality is available through a simple API:

-* `POST /api/link` which creates a short URL from data send by a form.
+* `POST /api/link` which creates a short URL from data sent by a form.
+* `POST /api/bulk` which creates short URLs from a csv file sent by a form and downloads the resulting csv on a browser.
 * `GET /tiny-{id}` where `id` identifies the short url, deals with redirects, and logs use (i.e. clicks).
+* `GET /api/link/{id}` which shows the clicks summary of an URL.

 In addition, `GET /` returns the landing page of the system.